-This is a tall order, and it rightfully involves the board of directors and executive management, who must establish and direct an enterprise-wide model risk management (MRM) program.
+This is a tall order, and it rightfully involves the board of directors and executive management, who must establish and direct an enterprisewide model risk management program.
 How can directors decide on the proper allocation of resources to MRM?
-Much of the answer is coming from the regulators these days, but practicalities and experience will ultimately dictate what is truly necessary and what constitutes a waste of time.
+Much of the answer these days comes from regulators.
+But practicalities and experience will ultimately dictate what is truly necessary and what constitutes a waste of time.

 - Be efficient.